cogstat/cogstat_user_documentation/Displaying-the-data-and-results-graphically.md

 CogStat creates charts for various aspects of the data and results automatically.
 There are specific considerations on how these charts are created:

 * [Individual data](Displaying-individual-data) are displayed in the raw data charts and the sample charts
-* For [repeated measures data](Displaying-individual-data-in-repeated-measures-variables), the connection between the same case's values are also displayed
+* For [repeated measures data](Displaying-individual-data-in-repeated-measures-variables), the connections between the same case's values are also displayed
 * [Ordinal and nominal variables](Displaying-ordinal-and-nominal-data) are handled distinctively
 * [Within-subject and between-subject information](Display-within-subject-and-between-subject-information-when-comparing-variables) can be displayed flexibly
 * Box plots display the minimum and maximum values, too